OrderFlow by Mentilead Back to Home

 Mobile view of the quick order page showing stacked product cards and bottom cart bar

-9. B2B Features
+10. B2B Features

+On the Plus plan, OrderFlow additionally detects Shopify B2B companies.
+The banner shows the company name and location, confirming the buyer is ordering on behalf of their organization.
 If the company has payment terms configured (e.g., Net 30), a payment terms badge appears near the cart subtotal.
-This gives buyers confidence that their agreed payment terms will apply to the order.
 The checkout flow respects these terms automatically through Shopify's native B2B checkout.

 For companies with approval workflows, orders above a configured threshold create draft orders instead of proceeding directly to checkout.
 The buyer sees a confirmation that their order has been submitted for approval, and the merchant receives a notification in the Shopify admin to review and approve the draft order.
 This prevents unauthorized large purchases while still giving buyers a smooth ordering experience.

-10. Access Control
+11. Access Control

 The quick order page handles several access states gracefully, showing clear messages to customers when they cannot place orders.
 Each state is designed to explain what is happening and guide the customer toward the appropriate next step.